 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll receive a full refund.
 Start your NordVPN trial here.

 If you’d like to watch a particular event live, we highly recommend running through the steps above before it actually begins.
-In doing so, you ensure that if anything goes wrong, you’ll still have time to contact customer support.
-This also means you’re less likely to miss anything.
+In doing so, you ensure that if anything goes wrong, you’ll have time to contact customer support and fix it without missing anything.

-With so many competing VPNs, it’s often difficult to decide which is best for a particular task.
-With this in mind, when finding the best VPNs for getting a South Korean IP address, we decided to only consider services with all of the characteristics below:
+With so many competing VPNs, deciding which is best for a particular task is often difficult.
+With this in mind, when finding the best VPNs for getting a South Korean IP address, we decided only to consider services with all of the characteristics below:

 - Has at least one South Korean server, preferably more